U'khand siblings undergo challenging surgeries for removal of tumours in adrenal glands in Delhi | Science-Environment

 U'khand siblings undergo challenging surgeries for removal of tumours in adrenal glands in Delhi

-While his sister was found to have two tumors, one in each adrenal gland, the larger one in right adrenal gland measuring 5.5 cm and another in left adrenal gland measuring 2.5 cm, the hospital said in a statement.Dr Ashwin Mallya, urologist and robotic surgeon, a the hospital, who operated on both the patients, said, The initial challenge for us was to stabilise the blood pressure of the siblings before planning the complex surgery.
+His sister was found to have two tumours, one in each adrenal gland, the larger one in right adrenal gland measuring 5.5 cm and another in left adrenal gland measuring 2.5 cm, the statement said.Dr Ashwin Mallya, urologist and robotic surgeon, who operated on both the patients, said, The initial challenge for us was to stabilise the blood pressure of the siblings before planning the complex surgery.

 - Country: